Quickstart: Provision an X.509 simulated device using the Azure IoT C SDK

 Create a device enrollment entry in the portal

-Sign in to the Azure portal, click on the All resources button on the left-hand menu and open your Device Provisioning service.
+Sign in to the Azure portal, select the All resources button on the left-hand menu and open your Device Provisioning service.

-Select the Manage enrollments tab, and then click the Add individual enrollment button at the top.
+Select the Manage enrollments tab, then select the Add individual enrollment button at the top.

-On Add Enrollment, enter the following information, and click the Save button.
+In the Add Enrollment panel, enter the following information, then press the Save button.

 Mechanism: Select X.509 as the identity attestation Mechanism.

-Primary certificate .pem or .cer file: Click Select a file to select the certificate file, X509testcert.pem, you created earlier.
+Primary certificate .pem or .cer file: Choose Select a file to select the certificate file, X509testcert.pem, you created earlier.

 IoT Hub Device ID: Enter test-docs-cert-device to give the device an ID.